Alexandru-S/RESTful_API/README.md

 The HTTPBasicAuth package is used for generating a login popup asking for username and password.
 The username and password will then be compared to the stored information.
 Due to not having a USER table with login information, the password and username are fetched from the ones given in the db_cred.py file.

+### CRUD
+crud.py designated for Create.Read.Update.Delete although due to the requirements of the project only being about reading and listing the only query is that for reading.